So, you've been diagnosed with ADHD. This must be an enormous relief for you to know, despite some nerves about what happens next.

-A multi-tiered approach might include some of the following:
+A multi-tiered, or multi-modal approach is likely include some of the following:

 Simply having the diagnosis can provide comfort in the reasoning that not all past behaviours were within your control.